 These feelings of shame and isolation are typical of any sexual assault story.
 Where “Disfluency” diverges from the norm, however, is in its critical examination of how these feelings are normalized.

-Based on the real experience of writer/producer Anna Baumgarten, the film is an upsetting reminder of the lack of action against sexual assault despite increased awareness of its occurrence.
+From writer/producer Anna Baumgarten, a survivor herself, the film is an upsetting reminder of the lack of action against sexual assault despite increased awareness of its occurrence.
 No one knows what to say to Jane besides “I’m sorry,” alluding back to the earlier lecture.

 “When we use words as speech disfluencies, we diminish their intended impact,” her professor says.
 “We strip them of their meaning.”

 “Disfluency” asks if we have done the same with sexual assault.
 It suggests that it has become an expected, unnoticed interruption in our culture but expresses hope that this can change if allies can start to do something besides say “I’m sorry.”